Skip to main content

 1. Acupuncture

-For a long time, it has been believed that the body has special energy points, each of which corresponds to specific parts.
-Acupuncture involves applying pressure by needles to stimulate points (Meridian lines) to treat pain and health complications in their respective parts.
+For a long time, it has been believed that the body has particular energy points, each corresponding to specific parts.
+Acupuncture involves applying pressure by needles to stimulate points (Meridian lines) to treat pain and health complications in their respective regions.

 2. Chiropractic Treatment

 The chiropractic adjustment is one of the best alternative treatments for spinal stenosis.
-A skilled chiropractor knows exactly how to fix the misalignment of the vertebrae and disc displacement.
-This creates space in between the spinal cord, thus, reducing compression on the nerves.
+A skilled chiropractor knows how to fix the misalignment of the vertebrae and disc displacement.
+This creates space between the spinal cord, thus reducing compression on the nerves.

 If done while the disease is still in the early stages of onset, chiropractic can prevent long-term, irreversible complications of spinal stenosis, such as severe nerve damage and degeneration.

-Additionally, this treatment method can also reduce pain and improve mobility, which is often associated with arthritis and other bone diseases that precede spinal stenosis.
+This treatment method can also reduce pain and improve mobility, often associated with arthritis and other bone diseases that precede spinal stenosis.

 3. Yoga